Celeb-heavy Los Angeles suburb gets tough on water wasters

 The district’s conservation approach is part carrot and part stick.

-A new advanced water metering system for all homes in the district will show customers in real time how much water they’re using.
-The meters, which will all be in place by April except for people who opt out, are designed to help users spot when they are exceeding limits and adjust their behavior, rather than waiting until monthly bills arrive.
+A new advanced water metering system will show customers how much water they’re using in real time.
+The meters, which will be in place by April except for people who opt out, can show users when they exceed limits so they can adjust their behavior before monthly bills arrive.

 Every household has a “water budget,” something used by many California water districts.
 Budget are based on the number of residents in a household and the property size.